Last Updated on January 21, 2023 by The Filtery

 (As a side note, it’s interesting to see that these products qualify as “cleaning products” while candles don’t.)

 On Yankee’s Product Data page, you can click on each product to discover what’s actually in each specific scent.
 And while we love to see this increase in transparency, the actual ingredients are nothing to rejoice over…

-Let’s look at the one candle that’s actually on that list: the “Just Plain Clean Good Air Jar Candle” (Hah!
-The irony in that name.)
+Let’s look at the one candle that’s actually on that list: the “Just Plain Clean Good Air Jar Candle” (Kind of an ironic name.)
 Here’s a screenshot of the ingredients listed: